Head of Business Intelligence

 • Ensure insight and intelligence is in place to support operational service delivery.

-• Support the transformation of key services, including outpatient transformation, operating services and patient flow, enabling the maximisation of data analytics across the organisation.
+• Support the transformation of key services including outpatient transformation, operating services and patient flow, enabling the maximisation of data analytics across the organisation.

-• Drive the adoption and integration of data as a core aspect of our service delivery, working with operational and clinical teams to ensure the workforce is digitally competent and systems are designed to support clinical and cost‑effective delivery of health and care services.
+• Drive the adoption and integration of data as a core aspect of our service delivery, working with operational and clinical teams to ensure our workforce is digitally competent and systems are designed to support clinical and cost‑effective delivery of health and care services.

 • Ensure our data systems function effectively within the available resources.